AdaCore/ada_language_server/README.md

 #### Tasks for Project Mains

 If your GPR project defines main programs via the project attribute `Main`, additional tasks are automatically provided for each defined main.
-For example, if the project defines a `main1.adb` and `main2.adb` located under the `src/` source directory, the following tasks will be available:
+For example, if the project defines a `main1.adb` and `main2.adb` located under the `src/` source directory, two different tasks will be available to build a given main:

 * `ada: Build main - src/main1.adb`
 * `ada: Run main - src/main1.adb`

-* `ada: Build and run main - src/main1.adb`
-* `ada: Build main - src/main2.adb`
-* `ada: Run main - src/main2.adb`
-* `ada: Build and run main - src/main2.adb`
+Same thing for all the predefined tasks that can have a main specified in their command line.

 ### Alire Support